 These two images photograph the same site on North Terrace.
 The first photograph shows the Queen Victoria Jubilee Exhibition Building, designed by architects Latham Withall and Alfred Wells and completed in 1887.
 It was torn down in 1962 and replaced with the underground car park and pebble dash office blocks seen in the second photograph.
 Aside from some minor changes to the fixtures in the concrete quadrangle, the site remains the same today.
 In just 75 years we went from building beautiful things to tearing them down.

 What has caused this change?
 It does not seem to be a full explanation to conclude that we can no longer afford to go beyond basic utility.
-People continue to indulge in expensive cars, cruise holidays, and beach houses.
-In ways we enjoy great material plenty, but the market is flooded with tasteless things.
+People continue to indulge in expensive cars, cruise holidays, and beach homes.
+In ways we enjoy great material plenty, but the market is flooded with vulgar things.
 More tasteful options do exist, but to find them now one must first know for what to search.
 The difference between the past and present is not a lack of purchasing power, but that our choices are not consciously governed by a yearning for transcendent beauty.
 As a whole, it seems that our society makes worse choices with its means.